Amrish Patel: Political career

 Patel entered politics as an independent candidate in Shirpur-Warwade municipal council elections and contested and won as President (1985) and held the position for 12 years.
-Later, he joined Indian National Congress and contested and won Assembly elections from Shirpur (Vidhan Sabha constituency) in 1990, 1995, 1999 and 2004.
+Later, he joined Indian National Congress and contested and won Assembly elections from Shirpur Assembly constituency in 1990, 1995, 1999 and 2004.
 He had also served as Cabinet Minister for School Education, Culture, Sports & Youth Affairs (Govt. of Maharashtra) in the year 2003-04 and also served as Guardian Minister Of Dhule District.
 He was declared unopposed elected Member of Maharashtra Legislative Council as an Indian National Congress nominee, representing Dhule & Nandurbar Dist. in 2009 and as a Bharatiya Janata Party candidate in 2021.

 Social work

 Shirpur Pattern

 Amrish Patel is also known for his contribution to Shirpur for the implemented irrigation project, started in October 2004, popularly known as the "Shirpur pattern".
 The project manager for the Shirpur pattern was Suresh Khanapurkar.